 The first thing is to find a location, whether that’s an existing one that needs renovation or a new site to erect a structure from scratch.
 Both costs and zoning requirements vary depending on the type of building that’s being built.
-Make sure there are utilities that will meet the building’s needs.
+Make sure some utilities will meet the building’s needs.
 When you decide on a site, there are studies of the soil that will determine if the ground will require additional reinforcement to support the building.
 There’s also a boundary survey to certify the site’s elevation.

 With the site determined, you next need to set a budget that outlines your hard and soft costs.
 This requires researching prices for similar buildings and the cost per square foot will vary widely depending on where you’re building.
 Using historical data and other research helps to provide a more accurate forecast of the project cost.
 This work is done by the commercial construction manager who handles the planning phase of the project.
 They oversee all the various crews, subcontractors and vendors to keep the project on schedule and within the budget.